BenFictional/dart-206_20Su/lesson-2/blog-entry.md

 **For each example, include:**

-* One more more image
+* One more more image \(images should be large enough to see design details described in your writing\).
 * Hyperlink to the site itself — do not paste in the full URL.
 Create a [hyperlink](https://www.wpbeginner.com/beginners-guide/beginners-guide-on-how-to-add-a-link-in-wordpress/) around a word or phrase.

 **Write a short overview of each example:**